 - A. AT-WILL: It shall be the policy of the County to maintain equal employment opportunities for its labor force which will be in compliance with applicable federal and state laws.
 The County is an "at-will" employer.
 What does this mean?
 Kentucky is an "employee at will" doctrine state.
 In Kentucky, your employer can terminate you at any time, with or without reason, and you can quit at any time, with or without reason. - B. ORIENTATION: On or before the first day of employment, all new employees shall report to the Human Resource office to supply and/or receive any information needed to complete personnel records, execute payroll withholding authorization and enroll in the employee benefit program. - 1.
 During this time, the potential new hire will receive important information regarding the requirements of your position, basic County policies, your compensation and benefit programs, plus other information necessary to acquaint you with your job and the County.
 Necessary paperwork will be assigned or completed at this time, such as medical benefit plan enrollment forms, beneficiary designation forms, and appropriate federal, state, and local tax forms. - a.
 At this time, you will be required to present the County with information establishing your identity and your eligibility to work in the United States in accordance with applicable federal law. - 2.
 Please use orientation to familiarize yourself with the County and our policies and benefits.
-We encourage you to ask any questions you may have during this program so that you will understand all the policies and guidelines that affect and govern your employment relationship with us. - C. PROBATIONARY PERIOD: The first three (3) months of full-time employment are a probationary period.
-The probationary period provides you and the County with the opportunity to determine if the working assignment is mutually satisfactory.
-If, during this period, either you or the County decides the working arrangement is not satisfactory, either party may terminate the relationship without cause or notice subject to applicable law.
-The probationary period may be extended for up to an additional six (6) months at the discretion of the Department Head and Human Resource.
-Any interruption of service during the probationary period will not be counted as part of the probationary period.
+We encourage you to ask any questions you may have during this program so that you will understand all the policies and guidelines that affect and govern your employment relationship with us. - C. INTRODUCTORY PERIOD: The first three (3) months of full-time employment are considered an introductory period.
+This period provides both the employee and the County an opportunity to determine if the working arrangement is mutually satisfactory.
+The introductory period may be extended for up to an additional six (6) months at the discretion of the Department Head and Human Resources.
+Any interruption of service during this period will not be counted toward its completion.
+Completion of the introductory period does not guarantee continued employment and does not alter the at-will nature of employment.
+Nothing in this policy shall be construed as a contract of employment.